Hemp Oil vs CBD Oil vs Cannabis Oil: The Showdown

-You've heard of CBD right?
-Maybe you know a lot, maybe you're just learning.
+You've heard of CBD, right?
+Maybe you know a lot; perhaps you're just learning.
 Either way, at some point in your journey to a happier, healthier you, you're going to come across the #1 cannabis oil question:

-There's a great deal of confusion because they all come from that famous five leaf plant you know as Cannabis.
-The problem is that 'Cannabis' is a general term we apply to all the different cultivars and varieties of the Cannabis sativa plant, of which there are literally hundreds, maybe thousands.
+There's a great deal of confusion because they all come from that famous five-leaf plant you know as Cannabis.
+The problem is that 'Cannabis' is a general term we apply to all the different cultivars and varieties of the Cannabis sativa plant, of which there are hundreds, maybe thousands.

 CANNABIS OIL MYTHS

 Myth #1: Hemp, CBD, and Cannabis Oil all come from the 'Cannabis' Plant.

 This is true.
 They can (and generally DO) all come from the same 'Cannabis sativa' species, but they do not all come from the same plant variety or cultivar.

 Sticking with our hoover analogy, an excellent way to think of it is if you take apart a 'Hoover' vacuum and layout all the parts, then take apart a 'Dyson' vacuum and layout all the parts; you'll find different elements in each.
 Yet they are both vacuum cleaners.